TD-Dan/Ai-User-Framework/README.md

 ## How to Use the Framework

-### Getting Started: Your First Session
+### Getting Started: Your First "Cold Start" Session

 Your first interaction is a "Guided Discovery Dialogue."
-Instead of a boring interview, the AI will start a natural conversation with you to co-create your initial profile.
+The AI will start a natural conversation with you to co-create your initial profile from scratch.

-1. Provide the `onboarding.md`, `framework.md`, and `aicore.md` files to your AI in a single prompt.
+To begin, provide your AI with the following four files in a single prompt:
+1.  `framework_protocol.md`
+2.  `framework_schema.json`
+3.  `ai_core.json`
+4.  `onboarding.md`

-2. The AI will initiate the onboarding protocol.
-3. At the end of the session, the AI will generate your first set of personal files: `userdata.md`, `userlog.md`, and `last_session.md`.
+The AI will initiate the formal onboarding protocol and guide you through the process.
+At the end of the session, it will generate your first set of personal files (`user_profile.json`, `user_log.json`, etc.).

-### Starting a New Session
+### Starting a Regular Session

-At the start of every subsequent session, provide the AI with your core files:
+At the start of every subsequent session, provide the AI with your six core operational files:
+*   `framework_protocol.md`
-*   `framework.md`
+*   `ai_core.json`
-*   `aicore.md`
+*   `user_profile.json`
-*   `userdata.md`
+*   `user_log.json`
-*   `userlog.md`
+*   `user_archive.json`
-*   `last_session.md`
+*   `last_session.json`
-*   `archive.md` (if it exists)

 ### Ending a Session

 This is a critical step to ensure memory continuity.
 At the end of your conversation, use a simple prompt to get the updated files:

-> "Please provide the updated userdata.md, userlog.md, and last_session.md files."
+> "Okay, please provide all the updated files from our session."

-Save the files the AI provides, overwriting your previous versions.
+Save all the files the AI provides, overwriting your previous versions.
 This creates the "save state" for your next session.

-**IMPORTANT:** Do NOT push your private `userdata.md`, `userlog.md`, `archive.md`, or `last_session.md` files to a public repository!
-Use the provided `.gitignore` file to prevent this.
+**IMPORTANT:** Do NOT push your private data files (`user_profile.json`, `user_log.json`, `user_archive.json`, `last_session.json`) to a public repository!
+Use a `.gitignore` file to prevent this.

 ## License